Guardians in Scottish Wills: A Plain-English Guide

 7. Parental rights & responsibilities (PRRs)

-full PRRs, your guardian’s powers may be secondary unless both parents die
+If the other parent already has full PRRs, your guardian’s powers may be secondary unless both parents die

 or the surviving parent is unable to care for the child.